 - Before you submit through Grants.gov for the first time, you must be registered.
 This is a multi-step process for which you should allow at least two weeks.
 Registration must be completed before you can apply.
 See "Get Registered" for details.
 If you have already registered with Grants.gov, renew/verify your registration with Grants.gov and make sure that all of your information is current before you apply.
-Before you submit through Grants.gov for the first time, see "Apply Electronically Through Grants.gov" beginning on page 11 for further instructions. - 2.
-Follow the detailed instructions for submitting items such as the application narrative, bios, project budget, and supporting information in the "How to Prepare and Submit an Application" section on pages 19-20.
+See "Apply Electronically Through Grants.gov" on pages 9-18 for further instructions. - 2.
+Follow the detailed instructions for submitting items such as the application narrative, bios, project budget, and supporting information in the "How to Prepare and Submit an Application" section on pages 16-18.